piroor/treestyletab/README.md

   3. Turn on the checkbox "Debug mode".
 Then all internal configurations are listed.
   4. Turn off the checkbox "autoAttach".
   5. Turn off the checkbox "syncParentTabAndOpenerTab".
+  6. Turn on the checkbox "Debug mode".
+Then all internal configurations are listed.

   After that TST never attach new tabs to existing tree automatically.